joelhawksley/identity/_posts/2023-04-28-accessible-by-default.md

 TOINSERT San Diego beach image

-While we were out of Colorado on a road trip for the holidays, I got a text message from a friend on the other side of town.
-He was being evacuated due to a wild fire in the area.
+We were on a road trip to San Diego for Christmas, enjoying some time away from home.

 TOINSERT screenshot of emergency evacuation order

-A few minutes later, I got the evacuation order.
+On the first day of our drive home, I got a text message to evacuate our home in Louisville.
 It was a little bit before 3pm.

 TOINSERT screenshot of Blink alerts